Studio Policy – For Students Who Are Children

 Books, Supplies, Events Fees: Families usually purchase required music.
 Otherwise, fees for music books, supplies, and lesson-related events and activities should be paid upon receipt of the bill.

-Insufficient Funds Fee: Families who pay tuition or other fees with a check that I cannot use due to insufficient funds, closed account, etc. will have to pay me in cash the amount of that check plus applicable bank fees and penalties I incurred.
-Lessons will temporarily cease from the day my bank notifies me that a family gave me a check not covered by sufficient funds until the matter is resolved and all outstanding tuition and fees have been paid in cash.
+Insufficient Funds Fee: Families who pay from an account with insufficient funds will have to pay me in cash the amount originally due plus applicable bank fees and penalties I incurred.
+Lessons will temporarily cease from the day my bank notifies me of insufficient fees until the matter is resolved and all outstanding lesson and additional fees have been paid in cash.

 Practicing at Home